apache/sedona/docs/tutorial/flink/sql.md

 FROM lcs JOIN rcs ON lcs.cellId = rcs.cellId
 ```

-### 3. Optional: Refine the result
+### 4. Optional: Refine the result

 Due to the nature of S2 Cellid, the equi-join results might have a few false-positives depending on the S2 level you choose.
 A smaller level indicates bigger cells, less exploded rows, but more false positives.

 To ensure the correctness, you can use one of the [Spatial Predicates](../../../api/Predicate/) to filter out them.
-Use this query instead of the query in Step 2.
+Use this query as the query in Step 3.

 ```sql
 SELECT lcs.id as lcs_id, lcs.geom as lcs_geom, lcs.name as lcs_name, rcs.id as rcs_id, rcs.geom as rcs_geom, rcs.name as rcs_name